ritchielozada/RPNCalculator/README.md

 4. Implemented on Visual Studio Enterprise 2017 v15.5.6.
 Dependent on MSTest.TestAdapter.1.2.0 and MSTest.TestFramework.1.2.0 for Test package.

-5. Will extend to support parenthesis for precedence and additional function operators such as SQR, POW and SQRT
+5. Will support additional function operators such as SQR, POW and SQRT